dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 ## Status and Future work

-Albeit being still young, We believe `jk` is already useful enough to be a contender in the space.
-There's a lot of space
+Albeit being still young, we believe `jk` is already useful enough to be a contender in the space.
+There's a lot of room for improvement though:

-- **Helm integration**: we'd like `jk` to be able to render Helm charts client side and exposed as js objects for further manipulation.
+- **Helm integration**: we'd like `jk` to be able to render Helm charts client side and expose the result as js objects for further manipulation.
 - **Jsonnet integration**: similarly, it should be possible to consume existing jsonnet programs.
-- **Native TypeScript support**: Currently developers need to run the `tsc` transpiler by hand.
+- **Native TypeScript support**: currently developers need to run the `tsc` transpiler by hand.
 We should be able to make `jk` consume TypeScript files natively a la [deno][deno].
 - **Kubernetes strategic merging**: the merging primitives are currently